-- 1. Our risk management framework consists of three levels of defense and begins at the departmental level.
+- 1. Our risk management framework consists of three lines of defense and begins at the departmental level.
 Each business department is charged with the task of identifying, assessing, measuring, monitoring, reporting and mitigating risks associated with the department's respective functions and responsibilities.
-The Head of Enterprise Risk Management, who reports on issues of risk management directly to the Risk Committee of the Board and serves as the second line of defense, plays a key role in risk management by coordinating, facilitating and overseeing the effectiveness and integrity of our risk management activities.
-This function is also charged with establishing, maintaining and enhancing the methodology and tools used to identify and evaluate risks and, where risks are outside our risk appetite or tolerance, ensuring that there is an appropriate response applied by the respective risk owner.
+The Chief Risk Officer, who reports on issues of risk management to the Risk & Capital Committee of the Board and leads the second line of defense, plays a key role in risk management by coordinating, facilitating and overseeing the effectiveness and integrity of our risk management activities.
+This risk management function is also charged with establishing, maintaining and enhancing the methodology and tools used to identify and evaluate risks and, where risks are outside our risk appetite, ensuring that there is an appropriate response applied by the respective risk owner.
 The Internal Audit department provides a third line of defense by assessing the effectiveness of our risk management processes, practices and internal controls and providing timely feedback and assurance to the Board on the adherence to our risk management framework.
-The Head of Internal Audit reports on issues related to the internal control framework directly to the Audit Committee of the Board. - 2.
+The Head of Internal Audit reports on issues related to the internal control framework to the Audit Committee of the Board. - 2.
 We have established policies to identify and address known existing as well as evolving and emerging risks that have the potential to materially impact the adequacy of our financial resources, volatility of our results, expected shareholder returns or our ability to meet our commercial, legal and regulatory obligations. - 3.
 Our risk management framework is: - embedded in both the organizational structure and strategic oversight process, supported by appropriate internal control policies and procedures.

 Our Board has Corporate Governance Guidelines and Terms of Reference that reflect local and international developments with regard to Risk and Capital Management.
-The Risk Committee of the Board is regularly briefed on emerging issues relevant to our international expansion as well as evolving regulatory developments, especially in Bermuda, the United States and the European Union.
-The Enterprise Risk Management function at the Argo Group level and the additional local risk management functions further fortify the implementation of and compliance with our risk management framework.
+The Risk & Capital Committee of the Board is regularly briefed on emerging issues relevant to our international expansion as well as evolving regulatory developments, especially in Bermuda, the United States and the European Union.
+The risk management function has responsibility across all of Argo Group for the implementation of the risk management framework.

 Throughout the year, risk related aspects to our business are reviewed and evaluated at all levels.
 Based on these assessments, appropriate risk management actions have been taken to address and mitigate risks where necessary and to ensure that underwriting and investment activities remain consistent with management's strategic and business plans, as approved by the Board.